 When I bought my last cookbook, I admired each full-page photograph and showed my guy my favorites.
 While I flipped from one section to another, he stuck out his hand to stop at a page I hadn’t bookmarked.
 (It didn’t have chocolate, so why would I bother?…)

 Now normally he avoids baked desserts like the plague (in preference to candy and sorbet), so when he expressed an interest in sampling that cake, I immediately jumped off the couch and rushed to the store.
 Although he nearly drank all of the orange juice before I could bake, I caught him with a cup to spare and presented him with a tangy bundt cake instead!

 You can make the cake a day in advance, but drizzle the syrup on top the day of serving.
 The leftovers taste great for breakfast too!
-(Just tell yourself it’s like slices of a poppy seed muffin…)
+(Just tell yourself it’s like a poppy seed muffin…)

 ½ c. butter, softened

 1 c. sugar

 ½ tsp salt